arehmandev/polymerjs-shopexample/README.md

 To run:
 ```
 1) Clone this repo
-2) docker build --no-cache -t polymerjs .
+2) docker build --no-cache -t polymerjs2 .
-3) docker run --name polymerjs  -d -p 8080:8080 polymerjs
+3) docker-compose up
 ```

-Now browse to localhost:8080 to check it all.
+Now wait for bower to install dependencies, and browse to localhost:8080 to check it all.
+Any modifications to /shop locally will go live in the container as a volume is linked to $PWD/shop to /shop

 To shutdown:
 ```
+CTRL + C

+or if you're running docker-compose in deteached (-d)

 docker kill polymerjs